typesense/typesense-website/docs-site/content/guide/react-native-search-bar.md

     });
     ```

-    This main component uses React hooks (`useState`, `useEffect`) to manage search state and trigger searches when the query changes.
-The `SafeAreaProvider` and `useSafeAreaInsets` ensure the app respects device-specific safe areas like notches and home indicators.
+    This main component wraps the app with the `InstantSearch` provider, which connects all the search components to Typesense.
+The `searchClient` from our utility file and the `indexName` ("books") are passed to the provider.
+The `SafeAreaProvider` ensures the app respects device-specific safe areas like notches and home indicators.

 11. Your final project structure should look like this: